oslabs-beta/MONARQ/README.md

 **1)** The function does not take into account any default parameters that your resolvers may use.
 If default parameters exist in your resolver, make sure to add the key `defaultParams` with the value of an object with the keys as the variable names and the value of the default value the resolver uses.

 **2)** We do not support GraphQL Subscription Types at this time.

+**3)** We only support the main 5 HTTP REST Methods: Get, Post, Put, Patch, Delete.
+Any other method passed in will throw an error.

 # Contributors